fwonce/potfiles/README.md

 Notes:

-0. You can put multiple ".pdec" files under `potfiles/conf` to make them more "modular", and all of them will be sourced automatically.
+0. You can put multiple pdec files under `potfiles/conf` to make them more "modular", and all of them will be sourced automatically.
 0. The left part of a mapping rule is relative (counted from potfiles/) path to your source file, and the right part is the real path it needs to be located to get your production software work.

 # The PotFiles DSL

-A mapping rule declaration file (referred as **pdec file** below) ends with ".pdec".

 ## Built-in path segment function